 The Fistula Care Plus (FC+) project is a five-year cooperative agreement funded by USAID and managed by EngenderHealth, a leading global women’s health organization that is working to ensure that every pregnancy is planned, every child is wanted, and every mother has the best chance at survival.
 EngenderHealth trains health care professionals and partners with governments and communities in more than 20 countries around the world.

 Dr. Mark Barone-Senior Medical Associate

 Elly Arnoff, MPH- Program Associate, Evaluation & Research Elly Arnoff is a Program Associate for Evaluation and Research for the Fistula Care Plus (FC+) project.
 She provides technical and administrative support to develop, implement and disseminate evidence from evaluation and research studies implemented by the FC+ project and its partners.
 Elly has 8 years of evaluation and research experience in global women’s health and women’s empowerment.
 She has previously worked with UNICEF, MEASURE Evaluation, and International Center for Research on Women (ICRW).
 Elly received a BA from Colgate University and her MPH from the Gillings School of Global Public Health at University of North Carolina at Chapel Hill.

-Lauren Bellhouse, MPH- Program Associate
+Lauren Bellhouse, MPH- Senior Program Associate

 Bethany Cole, MPH- Global Projects Manager